stackotter/delta-client/README.md

 ## Contributing

 At the moment I am not accepting contributions to this repository.
-This is still my personal project and I probably won't accept contributions until it gets to a more complete project.
+This is still my personal project and I probably won't accept contributions until it gets to a more complete state.

 ## Discord [![Discord](https://img.shields.io/discord/851058836776419368.svg?label=&logo=discord&logoColor=ffffff&color=5C5C5C&labelColor=6A7EC2)](https://discord.gg/xZPyDbmR6k)